asmith26/asmith26.github.io/_posts/2017-12-14-NeurIPS_2017_Summary_and_Highlights.md

 ![](/assets/img/posts/2017-12-14-NeurIPS_2017_Summary_and_Highlights/poster_session.png)
 *Poster session — roughly 230 posters on each Monday, Tuesday and Wednesday evenings.*

 My head is absolutely packed with new ideas, and have come away with lots of methods I want to try and papers to read.
-Given the sheer amount of research published at this year NIPS, it was impossible to get around every section of the conference.
+Given the sheer amount of research published at this year NeurIPS, it was impossible to get around every section of the conference.
 I hope to summarise the conference below, and some of my personal highlights.

 Some of the key topics from the conference include: **deep learning, GANs, unsupervised learning, model interpretability, meta-learning, deep reinforcement learning, probabilistic and Bayesian learning.**

 ### **Tutorials**

-Although I hadn’t registered to attend any of them, it was great that some of them were live-streamed over the [NIPS facebook page](https://www.facebook.com/NIPSlive).
+Although I hadn’t registered to attend any of them, it was great that some of them were live-streamed over the [NeurIPS facebook page](https://www.facebook.com/NIPSlive).
 The _[Deep Learning: Practice and Trends](https://www.youtube.com/watch?v=YJnddoa8sHk)_ tutorial provided a useful overview of deep learning concepts and techniques.
 It also informed on recent trends in deep learning research and applications:
 - ***Autoregressive Models:*** a time series model that uses observations from previous time steps as input to a regression equation to predict the value at the next time step.
 Overview of the types used and the applications (e.g. DeepMind’s WaveNet for synthesising speech).
 - ***Domain Alignment/Unsupervised Alignment:*** learning to translate from one domain to another, without explicit input/output pairs.
 One of my favourite papers, [*Unsupervised Image-to-Image Translation Networks*](http://papers.nips.cc/paper/6672-unsupervised-image-to-image-translation-networks) ([code](https://github.com/mingyuliutw/unit)) uses this idea with generative adversarial networks (GANs).
 It works very well at e.g. transferring an image from a winter scene to a summer scene: